-Santa Fe, the capital of New Mexico, is located in the north-central portion of the state at the foothills of the Sangre de Cristo Mountains, 7,000 feet above sea level.
-Founded by Don Pedro de Peralta in 1610, Santa Fe is the oldest capital in the United States.
-Archaeological evidence of Native American presence in the area dates back far earlier, to approximately the sixth millennium B.C., while large scale settlements such as the Pindi and Agua Fria Pueblos were constructed along the Santa Fe River around 1100 A.D., to be followed by the Arroyo Hondo and Cienegilla Pueblos around 1300.
+Santa Fe, the capital of New Mexico, is located in the north-central portion of the state at the foothills of the Sangre de Cristo Mountains.
+Its elevation is approximately 7,000 feet above sea level.
+Founded by Don Pedro de Peralta over 400 years ago, Santa Fe is the oldest capital in the United States.
+It has attracted a huge cross-section of different cultures and ethnicities; it is the third-largest art market in the United States with approximately 250 galleries, attracting art collectors worldwide.